It’s Green to drink tap water – but how good is your tap water?

 So, suppose your city isn’t one of the top cities for the best tap water.
 Should you not drink tap water?

 But you might want to consider a quick, small action first – just to be absolutely safe.

-Experts still agree that drinking tap water is better than buying bottled water.
+Experts still agree that its better to drink tap water than waste money buying bottled water.
 Bottled water is hugely more expensive, it’s not as well regulated as tap water, and it’s bad for the environment because of the vast quantities of plastic involved.

 The New York Times calculated the cost of your 8 glasses of water per day, for a year.
 If you buy bottled water, it will cost an average of $1,400 per year.
-Using tap water?
+If you drink tap water?
 A mere 49 cents.

-So, what can you do, if you’re worried about your tap water?
+So, what can you do, if you’re worried and reluctant to drink tap water?